 It’s about improving financial literacy – the most common stats of which indicate towards a recurring pattern: most consumers want to learn about money but in an easier way.
 Autonomous finance makes it happen.

 Budgeting apps are a great example of autonomous FinTech solutions.
 Apps that automatically switch money from savings into investments, apply for better loans, and dispense personalized financial advice are some other offerings of this sector.
 To help customers adopt this technology with a more open mind, perhaps it can be paired with live finance coaching by a real human in the initial stages.
 As consumers get more comfortable, AI can take over the operations.

-We are using voice-command technologies to conduct online searches, play music in our living room, and order food from our favorite eatery, so it was only a matter of time that we’d use this technology to send money to a vendor, get account details, and authorize mobile payments.
+We are using voice-command technologies such as VoIP to conduct online searches, play music in our living room, and order food from our favorite eatery, so it was only a matter of time that we’d use this technology to send money to a vendor, get account details, and authorize mobile payments.

 While this trend is still in its infancy, it’s quickly gaining ground.
 As we head into 2022, 31% of US adults will be using voice-assisted finance solutions.
 And it’s good, because, on one hand, it makes digital finance more accessible.

 It renders reduced mobility, linguistic challenges, and limited visual capabilities moot.
 Using voice commands, you can conduct your digital financial transactions as you knead dough in the kitchen, drive on the highway, or shout instructions from the shower.

 On the other hand, voice-assisted finance is also more secure – offering the protection of biometrics.